bhisaac/5eFP/README.md

 # 5eFP | About
 [5eFP SRD 0.1](https://github.com/bhisaac/5eFP/blob/main/5eFP-SRD-V0.1.md)

 5eFP (fifth edition focus practice) is an open-source project uniting immersive, interactive tabletop roleplaying (TRPG) gameplay with self-reflection using the popular d20 fifth edition rules.
 Discover a new way to play TRPGs featuring easier, more intuitive rules, shorter game sessions, no GM preparation required, and larger playerbases (8 to 50+ players).
+The entire playerbase does not meet and play all at once.
+Rather, players asynchronously form parties of 3 to 5 and collectively go on adventures in order to complete 5eFP game objectives.
+For example, all 5eFP games have the same initial objective: explore and discover the world map.
+A 5eFP playerbase assembles into several adventuring parties over time to fulfill this objective.

 ---